- Define behavior and know what types of organisms exhibit behavior.

 So, behaviors are encoded by genes, which makes behaviors subject to selection.
 When an organism behaves in a way that is costly, we would predict that natural selection should act to remove those organisms from the population, because their costly behavior would likely make them less biologically fit.
 However, some behaviors are costly in one way but beneficial in another way.
 Males of many species have exaggerated physical traits like long and showy tails that might slow down escape from a predator, but which also have an unexpected advantage in attracting mates.
 If females choose to mate with the males that have longer tails, or brighter colouration, or larger horns, or another seemingly costly trait, then those males have more offspring (higher fitness) than males with shorter tails, duller colors, or smaller horns.
 So, the cost according to natural selection is outweighed by the benefit of sexual selection.

 Cost-benefit analysis can also help us understand how behaviors that don’t seem immediately advantageous to the individual can be sustained over time in a population.
 How, for instance, can we explain the behaviors of the individual Dictyostelium who becomes one of the non-reproductive cells in the fruiting body?
 Or what about a yellow jacket worker, who spends her adult life helping the colony queen reproduce, but does not have the opportunity to have her own offspring?
-These seemingly altruistic acts can be explained evolutionarily using a cost-benefit formula that includes a surprising element—the relatedness between the altruist and the recipient of the altruistic act.
+Altruism is a behavior that benefits another (the beneficiary) at a cost to the focal individuals (the altruist).
+These seemingly altruistic acts of being in a fruiting body or a non-reproductive colony worker can be explained evolutionarily using a cost-benefit formula that includes a surprising element—the relatedness between the altruist and the recipient of the altruistic act.

 Say that you have a clan of meerkats, social mongooses from southern Africa.
 Some clan members act as lookouts, giving a warning call when a predator is sighted.
 Calling is a risky behavior that can get a young meerkat killed, yet meerkats will still call, protecting the clan.
 Imagine that a young male meerkat (focal) is brother to the alpha male in the clan.
 The focal meerkat is killed by a predator after giving an alarm cry that saves the other clan members, including the focal meerkat’s brother and his 6 babies.
 The focal male has an individual fitness of 0 offspring, making him appear to be very unfit.
 However, by relatedness he shares 50% of his genes with his brother, who had 6 offspring.
 By inclusive fitness, the focal meerkat has the equivalent of 3 offspring through his relatedness to his reproductively-successful brother.
 Mathematically, inclusive fitness = (individual fitness) + (relatedness) x (fitness of relative).
 So in reality, the focal meerkat’s fitness is well above 0, and it was an adaptive behavior for him to call because it enabled the survival of his close relatives.
 The table below shows common relatednesses in percentages of similar alleles, on average: